JovialKnoll/ludum-dare-57/README.txt

   - MOVE with SHOULDER BUTTONS, X AND B BUTTONS, [,] AND [/] KEYS, OR Z AND C KEYS
   - PAUSE with START BUTTON or ESC KEY
     - CHANGE OPTIONS, EDIT CONTROLS, and RESET CONTROLS here
+    - also LOAD and SAVE here
+      - while on the title screen or in the score screen
+      - if you want your high scores saved
   - TAKE A SCREENSHOT with F12